junlimfe/Capstone3/README.md

 #### 6.1.
 Method

 The problem essentially boils down to classification: to predict whether the stock is going up or down.
+We are forming a dataset of five stocks: Facebook(FB), Amazon(AMZN), Apple(AAPL), Netflix(NFLX), and Alphabet (GOOGL) with all the transcripts available in 2017 and 2018.
 Below are the classification models explored in this project:

-1. **Logistic Regression:** Let's start with the simplest classification model.
-Model evaluation is based on ROC AUC score.
-Here it is 0.527 for the first model.
+1. **Logistic Regression:** Start with the simplest classification model.
+Model evaluation is based on ROC AUC score across the board.
+Here it is 0.527 for the logistic regression model.

 ![lr](./Figure/Model_LR_AUC.png)

-2. **Gaussian Naive Bayes:** Relatively simple but can be really powerful sometimes.
-The ROC AUC score is 0.613.
+2. **Gaussian Naive Bayes:** It is relatively simple but can be really powerful sometimes.
+The ROC AUC score is boosted up to 0.613.

 3. **Desicion Tree:**